27 December 2015

 All of us.

-Soldiers, warriors, victims,
+Soldiers, warriors, victims, citizens.

-With blood on knives, arrows, blades,
+With blood on knives, arrows, blades, blood on our minds.

 Trapped in the cages we call minds,

-Bound by chains of false promise.
+Bound by chains of false promises.

 We hope, we wait.

-Buildings go up in smoke.
+As Buildings go up in smoke.

 We fight as they steal our freedom,